airbytehq/airbyte/docs/connector-development/config-based/tutorial/0-getting-started.md

 ## Summary

-Throughout this tutorial, we'll walk you through the creation an Airbyte source to read data from an HTTP API.
+Throughout this tutorial, we'll walk you through the creation an Airbyte source to read and extract data from an HTTP API.

 We'll build a connector reading data from the Exchange Rates API, but the steps will apply to other HTTP APIs you might be interested in integrating with.